Subaru World Rally Team: 1997–1998

 For 1997, McRae again led the team, however his co-driver Derek Ringer was replaced by Welshman Nicky Grist.
 Secondary driver/co-driver teams included Piero Liatti/Fabrizia Pons (first in Monte Carlo), Olivier Burri/Christophe Hofmann and Kenneth Eriksson/Staffan Parmander (first in Sweden and New Zealand).
 Once again the team successfully defended its Constructors Championship, winning eight victories out of the fourteen rallies, but McRae again lost the Driver's Championship to Tommi Makinen, this time by just one point.

-In 1998 the team had an almost unchanged line-up, although Jahu Kangas/Pentti Kuukkala and Jarno Kytölehto/Arto Kapanen participated in one round each.
+In 1998 the team had an almost unchanged line-up, although Juha Kangas/Pentti Kuukkala and Jarno Kytölehto/Arto Kapanen participated in one round each.
 McRae took wins in Portugal, Corsica and Greece.
 However, bad weather and mechanical failures hurt the team, and Subaru and McRae finished third in their respective championships.
 At the end of the season, McRae left the team to join Ford, with the tantalizing prospect of driving their brand-new car, the Ford Focus WRC.